stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 # Re-create the 3-subnet architecture to make the database private
 ![alt text](images/image-5.png)

-3 subnet architecure is more secure than 2 tier architecture as it adds a layer of securtiy and control.
-The DMZ subnet acts as an intermdiary between the public and private subnets.
-It contains NVAs such as load balancer or fiewall, which inspect traffic before allowing it to pass between the public and private subnets.
+3 subnet architecture is more secure than 2 tier architecture as it adds a layer of security and control.
+The DMZ subnet acts as an intermediary between the public and private subnets.
+It contains NVAs such as load balancer or firewall, which inspect traffic before allowing it to pass between the public and private subnets.
 Think of it as a doorman at a club.
 If the big fella doesn't like what he (or she, go girl) sees, he's not letting you in.

 ## Set up the Virtual Network